CodeforSouth/es.codeformiami.org/README.md

 http://codeformiami.org
 ===================

-Landing page for the Spanish translated site of *Code for Miami*, originally a fork of the landing page for *Code for Hampton Roads*
+Landing page for *Code for Miami*, originally a fork of the landing page for *Code for Hampton Roads*

 #How to Code for this Repo
 Fork, Edit, then Pull Request when ready.